Dorset's Weekly Wonders

 Moreton Ford

 In the course of its 30-mile journey from Evershot to Poole Harbour, the River Frome passes through many attractive spots, but none matches this ford.
-Easy to get to and on a public bridleway, it is a popular alternative to the beach for paddling and generally messing about by the
+Easy to get to and on a public bridleway, it is a popular alternative to the beach for paddling and generally messing about by

 John Newth 23 Jan 2026